 Flu illness can vary from mild to severe.
-While the flu can be serious even in people who are otherwise healthy, it can be especially dangerous for young children and children of any age who have certain long-term health conditions, including asthma (even mild or controlled), neurological and neurodevelopmental conditions, chronic lung disease, heart disease, blood disorders, endocrine

-U.S. Department of Health and Human Services Centers for Disease Control and Prevention disorders (such as diabetes), kidney, liver, and metabolic disorders, and weakened immune systems due to disease or medication.
+While the flu can be serious even in people who are otherwise healthy, it can be especially dangerous for young children and children of any age who have certain long-term health conditions, including asthma (even mild or controlled), neurological and neurodevelopmental conditions, chronic lung disease, heart disease, blood disorders, endocrine disorders (such as diabetes), kidney, liver, and metabolic disorders, and weakened immune systems due to disease or medication.
 Children with these conditions and children who are receiving long-term aspirin therapy can have severe illness from the flu.